dmbarbour/wikilon/docs/AwelonLang.md

 Single-assignment variables and fork support deterministic concurrency, allowing us to defer reads until information is available.
 The amb operator models a non-deterministic choice, and provides our search space.
 A computation may explicitly fail, indicating that requirements are not met.
 A computation will implicitly fail if it writes to an assigned variable, enters a datalock on read, or if a forked subcomputation fails.

 Use of amb, fork, and single-assignment variables is quite expressive.
 For example, we can model a channel as a linked list with an unassigned variable at tail position.
 Writing a shared channel would involve amb to choose between writing vs reading the tail variable, iterating forward after read.
 The resulting channel would model all possible input permutations, including interactive ones between threads.
-Of course, searching all permutations is expensive.
-We could benefit from design patterns and command model extensions for guided search to hide irrelevant permutations.

-        assoc   : v a -> v b -> CC v (v c) cost    : Nat -> CC v ()
+Searching all permutations is too expensive.
+Performance would benefit from design patterns and command model extensions that guide search or swiftly eliminate irrelevant search.
+For example, we could introduce `cost : Nat -> CC v a` command to focus search on low-cost solutions, or `assoc : v a -> Label -> CC v (v b)` to support permutation-independent labels and extensible metadata when computing a variable.

-One extension that I find intriguing introduces associative variables for ad-hoc metadata, enabling an extensible dialog around a variable rather than within one.
-Another useful extension introduces a cost model so programmers may preferentially guide search towards a subset of solutions.

-This command model will ultimately be interpreted by a pure function, perhaps of form `runCC : forall v .
+A constraint-logic command model will ultimately be interpreted, perhaps by a function of form `runCC : forall v .
 CC v a -> Stream of a`.
-Efficient implementation requires *Ephemeron Tables* to eliminate old variables as we evaluate.
+Efficient implementation would benefit from *Ephemeron Tables* to erase intermediate states produced during evaluation.
 The order of results and efficiency of this computation will depend on search heuristics within `runCC`.
-Relevantly, we cannot observe race conditions between threads.
-We can parallelize the promising search paths, but the first solution computed is not necessarily the first reported.
+Relevantly, we cannot observe race conditions between forked threads.

 ## Generic Programming